MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 ---

 # Module 5: Introduction to Power BI
-## Lab 7: How to build a simple dashboard
+## Lab: How to build a simple dashboard

 Scenario
 ========